 [107.
 Deleted by No. 8 of 2012 s.
 31.]

-Part VIII — Transitional provisions
+Part VIII — Transitional and savings provisions

+[Heading amended by No. 51 of 2016 s.
+46.]

 108. Savings as to Traffic Act 1919

 Without affecting the application of the Interpretation Act 1918 2, and particularly of sections 15 and 16 thereof, to the repeal and re-enactment by this Act of the provisions of the Traffic Act 1919, it is hereby declared that any regulation, by-law, order, vehicle licence, driver’s licence, extraordinary driver’s licence, permit or other document in force under any provision of the Traffic Act 1919 repealed by this Act shall continue and have effect as if it had been made or done under the corresponding provision of this Act and as if that provision had been in force when it was made or done, and it is hereby further declared that any suspension, disqualification or cancellation of a driver’s licence ordered or made by or under the Traffic Act 1919 or The Criminal Code shall continue and have effect as if it had been ordered or made by or under the provisions of this Act and as if this Act had been in force when it was ordered or made.

-[109, 110.
+109. Transitional and savings provisions for the Road Traffic Amendment (Impounding and Confiscation of Vehicles) Act 2016

+(1) In this section —

+amendment Act means the Road Traffic Amendment (Impounding and Confiscation of Vehicles) Act 2016;

+commencement day means —

+(a) in subsections (2) to (5), the day on which section 7 of the amendment Act comes into operation;

+(b) in subsections (6) to (9), the day on which section 31 of the amendment Act comes into operation;

+former, in relation to a provision of this Act, means the provision as it was immediately before commencement day.

+(2) An offence committed under former section 60(1) is, on and after commencement day, to be taken to be an offence under section 60(1A)(b) for the purposes of Part V.

+(3) An offence committed under former section 60(1a) is, on and after commencement day, to be taken to be an offence under section 60A(1)(b) for the purposes of Part V.

+(4) An offence committed under former section 60(1b) is, on and after commencement day, to be taken to be an offence under section 60A(2)(b) for the purposes of Part V.

+(5) An offence committed under former section 62A is, on and after commencement day, to be taken to be an offence under section 62A(b) or (c), as the case requires, for the purposes of Part V.

+(6) Section 80A(2) and (3) do not apply to, or in relation to, an offence committed before commencement day.

+(7) Section 80J applies to a vehicle impounded under Part V Division 4 Subdivision 2, or on an impounding order (as defined in section 78A), whether before, on or after commencement day.

+(8) Section 80J applies to a vehicle confiscated under former section 80A(1) as if it had been confiscated under section 80A on or after commencement day.

+(9) Section 80J applies to a vehicle confiscated under section 80C(1) or 80CB(1) whether before, on or after commencement day.

+[Section 109 inserted by No. 51 of 2016 s.
+47.]

+[110.
 Deleted by No. 8 of 2012 s.
 31.]

 Part IX — Regulations